bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    Document Object Model.
+It accesses anything found in an HTML document and allows for the programmer to change it, delete it, and add things to it.

 2. What is an event?
+    An event is something that happens in the DOM or the browser or the site itself.
+Events are represented by objects and include many things such as errors, mouse-clicks and animation notices.

 3. What is an event listener?
+    An event listener is a method used to watch out for certain events, like a mouse-click, and make something happen once that event takes place.

 4. Why would we convert a NodeList into an Array?
+    To gain access to more array methods

 5. What is a component?
+    A piece of re-usable DOM code

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.